alaminShaheen/PrepTracker/README.md

 Users can view a heatmap of their goals for the current year
 ![Progress Page](https://github.com/user-attachments/assets/1ad7d7f2-ccb5-4924-a0ea-e61b5a943f06 "Progress Page")

+## :construction: Challenges I faced
+One of the key challenges I faced was storing and managing student progress over an extended period, from start to end date.
+Keeping track of dynamic data across multiple goals and dates proved complex.
+Additionally, date management and operations were a major hurdle, as the project heavily relied on precise date calculations and dynamic updates.
+I had to ensure that progress was properly tracked across different goal types, which required careful handling of dates, progress mapping, and synchronization across various components of the app.

 ## :rocket: How to launch
 Just click on <a href="https://prep-tracker.vercel.app/" target="_blank">this</a> link!